Skip to main content

 Record how an analysis was done

 A relationship can also note the analysis mode — how the analysis affected the sample.
-Options include non-destructive, altering, destructive, in-situ, ex-situ, invasive, and non-invasive.
+The dropdown options are non-destructive, altering, destructive, in-situ, ex-situ, invasive, and non-invasive, plus a blank “no analysis mode” choice.
 Capturing this is valuable for reproducibility and for understanding whether a sample survived a measurement.
-You can add an optional time and a note to a relationship as well, to record when and how the connection was made.
+When you create a relationship through the SDK or REST API, you can also attach a free-text note, a timestamp, and arbitrary qualifiers to record when and how the connection was made.
+The web form captures the target, type, and analysis mode; the note, time, and qualifier fields are available programmatically.

 Why it matters